yaober/spacer_readme/docs/source/quick_start.rst

 The `train.py` script performs the following steps:

 1. **Load Reference Genes**
-   Reads the list of all genes from the specified reference file (`reference_gene`).
+   Reads the list of all genes from the specified reference file (`reference_gene`).In this study we use all human/mouse genes as our reference geneset.
+All human geens are provided in the `data/` folder of the repository:
+   - `data/human_reference_genes.csv`

 2. **Initialize the Model**
    Builds a `MIL` (Multi-Instance Learning) model with modules for:
-   - distance encoding
+   - distance attention
    - gene expression weighting
-   - immunogenicity scoring
+   - spacer moudle scoring

 3. **Create Dataset and DataLoaders**
    Loads the bag-level dataset via `BagsDataset`, then splits it into 70% training and 30% validation.